Prof. Dr. Volker M. Koch

 After graduating as Dr. sc.
 ETH, he became a consultant in Zurich (Switzerland).
 Since 2008 he has been a professor of biomedical engineering and a Co-Director of the Biomedical Engineering Lab at the Bern University of Applied Sciences, Department of Engineering and Information Technology (BFH-TI, Switzerland).
 He participated in and lead several R&D projects, including CTI- and Nano-Tera-funded projects.
 Furthermore, he has been the Deputy Program Director of the MSc in Biomedical Engineering program at the University of Bern (Switzerland).
 In this program, he is also responsible for the Electronic Implants major.
 In 2013, he became the Director of Master's Programs and a member of the Board of Directors at BFH-TI.
-Since 2021, he is a member of the Steering Committee of the School of Precision and Biomedical Engineering of the University of Bern and the Bern University of Applied Sciences.
+Since 2021, he has been a member of the Steering Committee of the School of Precision and Biomedical Engineering of the University of Bern and the Bern University of Applied Sciences.

-- Professor Koch is a board member of the Competence Center for Medical Technology (CCMT).
+Professor Koch is a board member of the Competence Center for Medical Technology (CCMT).
 As a Senior Member of IEEE, he was Chair of the IEEE Switzerland Section and the Founding Chair of the Swiss IEEE EMBS Chapter.
 He was also the President of the Swiss Society for Biomedical Engineering and a founding board member of the Professional Group Life Science of Swiss Engineering.

 - 2001-2007 Dr. sc.
 ETH Zurich

 - 2002-2004 Master of Advanced Studies in Management, Technology and Economics ETH Zurich

 - 1997-2001 Dipl.-Ing.
 (Electrical Engineering and Information Technology) Karlsruhe Institute of Technology